Ric Sayre: Marathon prodigy

-Ashland trail running pioneer
+Ashland trail running

 Sayre was a longtime Ashland, Oregon resident, having moved there in 1981 to take advantage of favorable training conditions there.
 Subsequently, he has been accorded acclaim as Ashland's "original trail runner", as a vibrant running community has sprung up since his arrival, in large part due to the many established running trails in the vicinity, that he used frequently.

 “He was so good, he just kind of set the standard for toughness,” according to Bob Julian Jr., the cross country coach for Ashland High School.
 “He basically was the standard around here, and nobody could compete with him.
 Ric wasn’t just about running.
 He was a pretty humble guy, pretty quiet.
 He’d always stand up for people and would help them out if they were having rough times.”

 He was the 1982 Pear Blossom Run champion in Medford, Oregon and set the current course record at the Mt.
 Ashland Hill Climb.

 Sayre worked fourteen years at the Ashland Food Cooperative, where he was serving his third three-year term as the employee representative on the co-op's board of directors.